Appendix E. Generating SSL Certificates

 $ openssl req -new -key keyfile.key -out request.csr

-This command, as well as the command responsible for certificate creation, requests data that should identify the certified object. keyfile.key here is the existing file of the private key.
-The received request will be saved to the file request.csr.
+This command, as well as the command for certificate creation, requests data that identifies the certified object.
+Here, keyfile.key is the existing file of the private key.
+The received request will be saved to the request.csr file.

 To check the result of request creation, use the command: